getpelican/pelican-plugins/render_math/Readme.md

 {% endif %}
 ```

+### Disable MathJax with metadata

+It is possible to disable MathJax processing on a per-page basis.
+If the
+metadata `mathjax` or `latex` is set to `yes` or `Yes`, or none of these
+are set, the MathJax processing will take place normally.
+However, if it
+is set to any value that is not `yes`, processing is disabled.
+It may be
+useful if you are including text with $ signs that confuses the parser.

 ### Settings
 Certain MathJax rendering options can be set.
 These options
 are in a dictionary variable called `MATH` in the pelican